marigold-dev/training-dapp-shifumi/README.md

 > Note : you need to install [Android SDK](https://developer.android.com/about/versions/13/setup-sdk) or [iOS](https://developer.apple.com/documentation/xcode) stack.
 Recommendation : Easier to start with Android

+To modify the name of your app, open the `capacitor.config.json` file and change `appId` and `appName` properties

 Stay on the app folder, and prepare Android release

 ```bash
 ionic capacitor add android
 ```

-To modify the name of your app, open the `capacitor.config.json` file and change `appId` and `appName` properties

-> Hack : To be sure that the symlink is done and ionic capacitor will not have issue with crypto library, in case you can re-run : `npm run postinstall`

 > Hack : to build on android, change vite config to remove global field here